casper-network/condor-info/articles/024-jsonrpc-comp.md

-# A comparison of the node JSON-RPC from Casper 1.x to Casper 2.0 (Condor)
+# JSON-RPC API Changes from Casper 1.x to Casper 2.0

 ## Introduction